-Requirements: All card printers are capable of adding a 1-D or 2-D barcode to a plastic card.
+Requirements: All card printers are capable of adding 1D and 2D barcodes to plastic cards.
 You will simply need a barcode scanner connected to a computer, and an ID card software that supports the format of barcode you want to use.

-While a barcode's information is kept in a computer, a magnetic stripe's information is stored within the magnetic stripe of the card.
+While a barcode's information is stored locally in a computer, magnetic stripe information is stored physically within the magnetic stripe of the card.
 For example, when used for access control, each encoded card includes a magnetic stripe that holds data for unlocking preprogrammed doors.
 An authorized user can simply swipe his or her mag stripe card and the door will unlock.

 There are two types of magnetic stripe cards:

 High Coercivity (HiCo) magnetic stripe cards are harder to erase and are used in applications where cards are frequently used or need to have a long life.
 HiCo stripes are resistant to damage from most magnets or magnetic fields and therefore are most often used for access control, time and attendance, and gift card applications.